MayraPerpetua/mayraperpetua/README.md

 - 📚 I'm a IT student
 - 💜 UX UI Designer
 - 🚀 I'm interested in Aerospace Technology
-- 🎨 A artist learning to speak with the soul
+- 🎨 An artist learning to speak with the soul
 - 🤘 I love Power Metal, K-pop and Celtic music
 - 🦋 And now, I'm just a little girl training to be a Web Developer